Shrii-notfound/fuzzy-robot/README.md

 # fuzzy-robot
-Here i will provide some basic python programming
+Here i will provide some basic python programming, whatever i will learn in this journey.